juanclopgar97/python_sharp/README.md

 ## Introduction

 python# (python sharp) module was created with the intention of adding EOP (event oriented programing) into python in the most native feeling, easy sintax way possible.

+EOP is a programming paradigm that allows execute actions (code) based on "doings" or events, this is really usefull when you have to execute specific actions when something happens but you do not have the certainty when or how many times is going to happen.

 This module was thought to accomplish EOP with 2 objetives in mind: